smackers/smack/README.md

 ## SMACK Tools

 Currently, SMACK comes with the following tools in the bin directory:
-* llvm2bpl is a bare-bone translator from LLVM bitcode into Boogie.
+* llvm2bpl is a bare-bone translator from LLVM bitcode into plain Boogie.
+* smack generates output Boogie files specifically formatted for a chosen back-end verifier.
-* smack-check is tool for statically checking properties of programs written in C/C++.
+* smack-check is a tool for statically checking properties of programs written in C/C++.
 For a given input program, the tool checks for violations of user-provided assertions.

-Type `llvm2bpl.py -h` or `smack-check.py -h` for a full list of supported command line options.
+Type `llvm2bpl.py -h`, `smack.py -h`, or `smack-check.py -h` for a full list of supported command line options.